Torsten Jansen, Senior Consultant, is one of Denmark’s leading experts on USA.

 Contact us and book a workshop with Torsten Jansen:

-Robert Franken, MA in English, American and Medieval German Literature from the Universities of Wuerzburg and Dublin.
+Robert Franken, Senior Consultant, Executive Coach, Speaker, and Activist.
+MA in English, American and Medieval German Literature from the Universities of Wuerzburg and Dublin.
 Robert is a specialist in Digital Transformation with a successful track record in the German media industry.

 Martin Glisby, Senior Consultant, has held positions as chairman, CEO and board member of several companies with special reference to Japan.